dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/custom-animations-overview.md

  **Alternative Approaches**

  If you simply want to change how animation values are interpolated, considering deriving from one of the *\<Type>*KeyFrame classes.
-The key frame you create can be used with the corresponding *\<Type>*AnimationUsingKeyFrames provided by [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)].
+The key frame you create can be used with the corresponding *\<Type>*AnimationUsingKeyFrames provided by WPF.

 ### Derive from AnimationTimeline
- Derive from the <xref:System.Windows.Media.Animation.AnimationTimeline> class when you want to create an animation for a type that doesn't already have a matching [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] animation, or you want to create an animation that is not strongly typed.
+ Derive from the <xref:System.Windows.Media.Animation.AnimationTimeline> class when you want to create an animation for a type that doesn't already have a matching WPF animation, or you want to create an animation that is not strongly typed.

  **Implementation Instructions**